Next Start

 *Not entry-level and is dependent on factors like experience, location, demand and employer compensation.

 Don’t wait months for the next semester.
-Our Welding program starts frequently, so you’re able to prepare for a career sooner.
+Our welding program starts frequently, so you’re able to prepare for a career sooner.

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.